schmic/Loupedeck-HomeAssistant/README.md

 State changes are immediately reflect on your Loupedeck display.

 ## Installation
-- download the latest .lplug4 asset [here](https://github.com/schmic/Loupedeck-HomeAssistant/releases/latest)
+- download the latest .lplug4 asset [here](https://github.com/lmasiero/Loupedeck-HomeAssistant/releases/latest)
 - install into the Loupedeck software
   - right click and select `Install Plugin`

 This plugin is not yet published to the official Loupedeck Store.
-Only available for Windows, tested with Loupedeck Live.
+Available for Windows and macOS (ARM64), tested with Loupedeck Live.

 ## Configuration

 - Create the following path & file in your home folder:
-  `C:/Users/<USERNAME>/.loupedeck/homeassistant/homeassistant.json`
+  - Windows: `C:/Users/<USERNAME>/.loupedeck/homeassistant/homeassistant.json`
+  - macOS: `~/.loupedeck/homeassistant/homeassistant.json`
 - Copy & Paste the example into the file
 - Replace token and URL
   - for the URL you can simply use the URL from your browser, the plugin will do the rest